 The best part is there’s no concept of monthly fees or charges.
 Even your clients or customers don’t incur any expense on payments made by them to you.

 It is a payment method in India to pay anyone without requiring a bank detail.
 The payment is made to the virtual payment address, similar to an email.

 I can select a virtual address using the interface in my online banking.
 So if I choose sbhimani as my virtual payment address for my HDFC Bank account, øthers can send me payments to my virtual address as sbhimani@hdfcbank.

 Has explained in detail how Bhim UPI works and why it is a good PayPal alternative.
-The Indian payment gateways like PayTM, Amazon Pay, are all adapting to UPI payment interface including Google Pay Tez
+The Indian payment gateways like PayTM, Amazon Pay, are all adapting to the UPI payment interface, including Google Pay Tez.

 Readers who read this article also read …